 For some people, adding oats to the mix (like I do for mine) means that you should call it a “crisp.”
 But for most Americans, “crisp” and “crumble” are essentially interchangeable.

-The term “cobbler” is used throughout America to refer to what I call here a “crumble,” but historically the word always meant sweetened fruit with a batter of some kind spooned on top.
+While many people use the term “cobbler” to refer to what I call here a “crumble,” technically a cobbler is sweetened fruit with a batter of some kind spooned on top.